jonathanhogg/flitter/docs/physics.md

 ```

 Except for the ability to have negative charges, electrostatic force operates
-in the same way as gravity.
+in the same way as gravity – including being ignored for overlapping particles.

 > **Note**
 >